Since news broke this morning of a COVID-19 case at Lismore Base Hospital, the rumour mill has been running hot.

 Amongst family on Messenger, we joked about the need for toilet paper.
 “I’ve checked and we’ve got enough newspapers to get through it all”, Jack said.
 I don’t think any of the younger family members recall this, but I vividly remember using a newspaper to wipe my bum as a child.
 It wasn’t uncommon in the country during the 1960s.

 On Facebook, friends joked they thought it would put some Murdoch newspapers to good use.
-Our local paper, The Northern Star is owned by News Limited, but stopped their print run about 12 months ago.
+Our local paper, The Northern Star is owned by News Limited but stopped its print run about 12 months ago.
 We have only a weekly independent now.
 And lots of catalogues from Aldi.